thatguystone/paratec/README.md

 The function given to `PTDOWN` and `PTUP` must be of type `void (*fn)()`.

 The function given to `PTCLEANUP` must be of type `void (*fn)(const char *test_name)`, since it has no way of finding out the name of the test it's cleaning up after.

+### Table Tests

+Table tests are useful for when you need to test a single thing with a bunch of different inputs.
+Rather than copy-pasting the same code over and over again, modifying only the arguments, you can create a table (as seen in the example) and have paratec iterate it for you.
+This has the advantage that each iteration runs in its own environment and that each iteration is a separate test.

+`PARATECV(test_name, _table_vector)` is used to create such a test, and it takes all the same arguments as `PARATEC()`.

 ## API